MaayanLab/clustergrammer/README.md

 # clustergrammer.js API

-## making a clustergram using clustergrammer.js.make

-### make arguments
+### Required Arguments
-To make a clustergram pass in an object with your network (network_data) and other optinal arguments.
-An example is in load_clustergram.js and shown below
+To make a clustergram simply pass an arguments object to Clustergrammer - see below:
 ```
 var args = {
   'root':'#id_of_container',